jimmy-park/singleton/README.md

 Implement based on [Double-Checked Locking Pattern (DCLP)](https://en.wikipedia.org/wiki/Double-checked_locking)

-Use this version when you need to control the destruction order manually or initialize with parameters
+Use this version when you need to control the construction/destruction order manually or initialize with parameters

-- A few C++17 features are used
+- C++17 features
   - Inline static member variable
   - If statements with initializer
+  - `std::shared_mutex`

 ```cpp
 #include <singleton_dclp.hpp>